Numancia, Aklan: Barangays

 Numancia is politically subdivided into 17 barangays.
+Each barangay consists of puroks and some have sitios.

-Of these, Poblacion, Bulwang, Laguinbanua East and West are urban, and the rest are classified as rural.
+Currently, barangays Poblacion, Bulwang, Laguinbanua East and West are considered urban while the rest are classified as rural.

 Demographics

 In the 2020 census, Numancia had a population of 35,693.
 The population density was sigfig 35,693/28.84.

+Language

+Aklanon is the main dialect of Numancia while Hiligaynon is used as a secondary dialect in the town.

 Economy

 Tourism

 Numancia's tourist attractions include beach resort situated along coastline barangays like the Doña Crispina Beach Resort and Hotel and other existing Beach resorts in Barangay Navitas and in Barangay Camanci Norte and Nadal Castle in Laguinbanua West (Nadal Castle is already closed; Allegedly due to bankruptcy).

 Education

 Numancia is home to the lone seminary in Aklan.
 By reason of its proximity to Kalibo, only few schools were established in the town.
 The following are the major schools of the municipality: